ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

 an individual Internet-Draft, or a document from any other source with similar assurances of stability and availability.

+Entries created via IETF review MUST NOT be directly modified by designated experts, unless.
+Changes to such entries are only allowed via IETF review.

 Review requests are evaluated on the advice of one or more designated experts.
 Criteria that should be applied by the designated experts include determining whether the proposed registration